-It’s after-school activity sign-up time, and having just had my first summer at home with the kids, I’m looking for some quite specific courses:
+It’s after-school activity sign-up time, and I’m looking for some quite specific courses:

 1. How to get through the day without changing your clothes fourteen times